 She is the co-founder and co-creator of Flowetic Wednesdays Toronto and the WordSpell spoken word series and has participated in poetry competitions including, Capital Slam, the Toronto Poetry Slam, Last Poet Standing and SLAMtario.

-Her artwork and photographs have been shown at Heartwood House (Honouring the Sacred Feminine in Response to FGM), Caribbean Flavours, Da Chicken Crib and Mother Tongue Books, Femmes des Paroles (Midwifery week celebration).
+Her artwork and/or photographs have been shown at ARTiculations (Curio Shadowbox Show 2016, & the Sketchbook Challenge 2016 & 2017); Heartwood House (One-Woman show, Honouring the Sacred Feminine in Response to FGM); Caribbean Flavours (Images of Cuba); Da Chicken Crib (wall mural) and Mother Tongue Books, Femmes des Paroles (Midwifery week celebration).

 Born in Toronto, Leah spent 18 years in Ottawa, raising a family and avoiding frostbite, before returning to her hometown.
 At night, when the city is quiet, she excavates the layers of her experience, searching for the love that is at the centre of it all.